 No, each unit will pay their own utility bills as each unit is separately metered.

-Every unit can be tweaked a little and we have built in 5 hours of time with our Architects (Davis Stokes Collaborative, P.C.) to help you get it like you want it.
-But that “tweaking” has to be on small things because we are working around structural columns and codes issues about means of egress pertaining to the way you have to move in and out of the unit.
+Every unit can be tweaked a little and we have built in 5 hours of time with our Architects to help you get it like you want it.
+But that “tweaking” has to be on small things because we are designing around structural columns and codes issues about means of egress pertaining to the way you have to move in and out of the unit.
 But yes, you can tweak your space to make it feel like the custom home it will be.